alexandrecuer/smartgrid/datasets/ceremacf_old.md

 ## offices

-Most recordings were done when trying to debug the tcp client of the ethersia library
+Most recordings were done when trying to debug the tcp client of the ethersia library (IPV6).

+Some feeds were only used to check the quality of packets transmissions between sensors shipping with the ethersia library and the emoncms server.

 ### ECA